 Bangladesh has the world's 39th largest economy in terms of market exchange rates and 29th largest in terms of purchasing power parity, which ranks second in South Asia after India.
 Bangladesh is also one of the world's fastest-growing economies and one of the fastest growing middle-income countries.
 The country has a market-based mixed economy.
 A developing nation, Bangladesh is one of the Next Eleven emerging markets.
 Economic growth slowed to 5.24 percent in FY2019-20, according to the provisional estimates of BBS, which is the lowest since FY2008-09.
 As per final estimate GDP growth was 8.15 percent in FY2018-19.
 According to the provisional estimate of BBS, the growth of agriculture sector has slowed to 3.11 percent in FY2019-20, from 3.92 percent in FY2018-19.
 During the same period, industry sector grew by 6.48 percent, which was 12.67 percent in the previous fiscal year.
+The service sector grew by 5.32 percent in FY2019-20 compared to 6.78 percent in the previous fiscal year.
 The contribution of agricultural, industry and service sectors reached at 13.35 percent, 35.36 percent and 51.30 present respectively in FY2019-20 against 13.65 percent, 35.00 percent and 51.35 percent respectively in the previous fiscal year.
+The basic economy of Bangladesh given below: